 Hard copies of your personal data may be kept, and these are retained in lockable storage units.

 We have a Data Protection policy in place to oversee the effective and secure processing of your personal data.
 This policy can be found on AoC’s website.

 How long we keep your data

 We will retain your basic personal data while you are subscribed to AoC.
-Thereafter, it will be securely deleted.
-More information on our retention schedule can be found below:
+Thereafter, it will be removed from AoC’s database.
+More information on our retention schedule can be found here.